tour-panurat/job-service-api/README.md

 ### Local Development

-1. Start the Nest.js server:
+1. Start the MongoDB database:
     ```bash
+    docker-compose up mong -d
+    ```

+2. Start the Nest.js server:
+    ```bash
     npm run start:dev
     ```

-2. The server will be running on `http://localhost:3000/graphql`.
+3. The server will be running on `http://localhost:3000/graphql`.